The Climate Data Portal is the access point for all NARCliM data including the 2014 projections.

 Bias-corrected data are corrected using the method described by NARCliM Technical Note 3.

-No climate modelling exercise produces error-free data, and the NARCliM project is no exception.
+No climate modelling exercise produces error-free data, and the NARCliM modelling is no exception.
 The following information describes known issues with the NARCliM data.
 If you have any questions about the NARCliM data, please email: email@example.com

 NARCliM CCCMA3.1 simulations